kengoon/Automator/README.md

  - # Installation

    - On linux you can copy this repositry by the following command:

      $ git clone "https://github.com/Davide255/Automator"

-     Next step is installing required pakages, you can install by pip install -r requirements_linux.txt
+     Next step is installing required pakages, you can install by pip

+     pip install -r requirements_linux.txt

    - On Windows you can downolad and extract this pakage.

-     Next, Install the pakage dipendency by pip install -r requirements_win32.txt
+     Next, Install the pakage dipendency by pip

+     pip install -r requirements_win32.txt

 # Possible errors: